Dumbo: Disney animators' strike

 During a story meeting for Bambi on February 27, 1940, Disney observed that Dumbo was "an obvious straight cartoon" and that the animators that were assigned on Bambi were not appropriate for the look of Dumbo.
 Animators such as Art Babbitt and Ward Kimball were considered for the film.
 For that reason, less experienced animators were brought on to animate the characters.
 Kimball recalled that Disney approached him in a parking lot about Dumbo and summarized the entire story in five minutes.
 "And listening to him tell that story," Kimball noted, "I could tell that the picture was going to work.
 Because everything sounded right.
 It had a great plot."
 In spite of this, Bill Tytla, who was one of the studio's top animators, animated the title character, but admitted that "it was in the nature of the film to go very fast and get it out in a hurry."
 To speed up production, Disney used photostats of story sketches instead of full layout artwork for the film, and had experienced animators to supervise the younger, less experienced animators assigned on the film.

-Production on the film was interrupted on May 29, 1941, when much of the Disney animation staff went on strike.
-Kimball didn't go on strike.
+Production was interrupted on May 29, 1941, when a significant portion of the Disney animation staff initiated a strike; notably, Kimball continued to work on the film despite his sympathy for the strikers' grievances.

 Some have interpreted the clowns' requests to get a raise from their boss being a reference to the Disney animators that went on strike in 1941 (during the creation of the film), demanding higher pay from Walt himself.
 Animator and strike organizer Art Babbitt denied this, saying he had been assigned to animate the sequence before the strike.
 "People attached political significance to what happened there.
 You know, 'Let's go on strike' and so on.
 We weren't thinking strike at the time.
 In fact, there never would have been a strike if it hadn't been forced on us."